Avanscoperta Retreat #2 – Open Space

 A lot of conversations carried on over dinner and we’re sure that fueled the brains of all participants for the day after.

 Wake up! 🙂 After a great evening out all together, it’s time to start working again.

-Ideas and sessions start to flow as naturally as it happened on day 1, and Davide Folletto was great once again in managing the groups.
+Ideas and sessions start to flow as naturally as it happened on day 1, and Erin "Folletto" Casali was great once again in managing the groups.